AyoCodess/V1-Personal-Coding-Blog-11ty/src/blog/2021-07-25-How-to-optimize-your-website-with-Google-Lighthouse:-my-experiance-day-193.md

 </div>

-<p style="margin-top: 5rem;">Accessibility is essential.
+<p>Accessibility is essential.
 Being a person who stutters sometimes, I understand how important it is to give people with disabilities access to things more able people take for granted and don't really think about.</p>

 <h3> SEO</h3>